 4.1 Main cultural policy issues and priorities

 Much debate has centred on the status of the institutions which represent the pillars of the arts and culture in Ireland.
-Not only have long-trumpeted plans for the development of the National Concert Hall and the National Theatre been shelved, there is ample evidence of a move towards more centralised control by the Department of Arts, Heritage and the Gaeltacht, and this despite significant staffing cutbacks in that Department.
-Recent government actions on arts policy have been the subject of coruscating attacks in the national media, outrage in the Senate and the resignation in protest of a leading public intellectual from the board of the National Library of Ireland.
+Not only have long-trumpeted plans for the development of the National Concert Hall and the National Theatre been shelved, there is ample evidence of a move towards more centralised control by the DAHG, and this despite significant staffing cutbacks in that Department.
+Current government actions on the arts have been the subject of coruscating attacks in the national media, outrage in the Senate and the resignation in protest of a leading public intellectual from the board of the National Library of Ireland.
 Similarly the National Campaign for the Arts bemoaned the fact that under the rubric of public service reform, some 13 national arts institutions and agencies are pegged for changes that will have far-reaching negative effects.
-This matter has been the subject of a major international conference hosted by the Royal Irish Academy in 2013.
-Cost-saving government reports pointed to a proliferation of quangos in Ireland during its boom years and suggested a strong culling.
+This matter was the subject of a major international conference hosted by the Royal Irish Academy in 2013.
+Cost-saving government reports pointed to a proliferation of quangos in Ireland during its boom years and recommended a strong culling.
 Regrettably some of the national cultural institutions were conflated with such agencies and suggestions for amalgamation were proffered which made little sense and would deliver even fewer savings – in the view of key informants and based on experience of amalgamations elsewhere.
-These suggestions have impacted on the National Gallery, the National Museum, the National Library, the National Archives, the Irish Manuscripts Commission, the Irish Museum of Modern Art, the Crawford Art Gallery and Culture Ireland.
-(The Library Council has been dissolved.)
-Similarly some comment has focused on a weakening of the position of the Arts Council in the form of relegation from a development to a policy implementation role.
-The record offers good reasons for trepidation at a re-absorption of the cultural bodies into the central state machine.
-The importance of the "arm's length" principle needs little elaboration having been eloquently set out by the then Minister (and now President of Ireland) in the debates which led to the 1997 Cultural Institutions Act.
-However legislation is now in preparation to this effect.
+While the threat of these has somewhat receded, there remains a determined effort to replace 1997 legislation which granted considerable institutional autonomy – a mark of institutional maturation.
+Drafts of new legislation considerably reduce this and the potential for Ministerial or Departmental interference in matters artistic has been discussed at a recent Joint Oireachtas Committee meeting.
+This action is being taken in the absence of an evidence base, of research or even any experience to warrant such a turnaround and all the national cultural institions have protested cogently through the channels available to them.
+Similarly some comment has focused on a weakening of the position of the Arts Council in the form of relegation from a development to a policy implementation role while the DAHG has increasingly taken to direct funding without endorsement by policy or through published criteria.